vikbhatt/vikbhatt/README.md

 👉 I code in Java, Scala, and Python.

-⚡ Fun fact: I love going to hikes on mountains.
+⚡ Fun fact: I love mountain treks and hikes.